The One Big Beautiful Bill: Pass-Through Entity Tax Update

 While previous House and Senate bills would have limited the availability of PTET deductions, no such language was included in the OBBBA.
 Therefore, PTET deductions for specified service trades or businesses (SSTBs), such as accounting and law firms, as well as all trades or businesses that use the §199A deduction, remain deductible for federal income tax purposes.
 PTET payments made at the entity level continue to be deductible for federal income tax purposes, effectively bypassing the individual state and local tax (SALT) deduction limitation cap.

-The Internal Revenue Service in 2020 issued a notice blessing PTETs and allowed them to bypass the SALT cap.
+In response to the few states that had created a PTET tax program, the Internal Revenue Service in 2020 issued a notice blessing PTETs.
 PTETs have now been enacted in 36 states.
 PTET is a tax on an entity classified as a partnership or an S corporation, under which the entity can elect to pay an entity-level tax in return for a deduction against the state tax imposed on the owners of the entity.

 The SALT cap is phased down for taxpayers with a modified adjusted gross income over $500,000.
 Under this phase down, the $40,000 SALT cap is reduced by 30% of the excess of the modified gross income over the threshold amount, but not below $10,000.